François-Jean-Marie Laouënan: As Archbishop

 He took a very active part in the negotiations which preceded the Concordat, signed on 23 June 1886 between Rome and Portugal, for the establishment of the Catholic hierarchy in the India.
 On this occasion, he was called to Rome by Pope Leo XIII in 1884; He proposed solutions with such a skill and wisdom that in 1886 Pope Leo XIII made him a Roman count and Assistant at the Pontifical Throne.

 The thorny issue ended with the establishment of the hierarchy in India, which was decreed by the bull Humanae salutis, dated 1 September 1886.
 On 25 November by the brief Apostolatus officium, Pope transferred the incumbent Bishops of titular sees in India to respective churches.
 Laouënan was appointed Archbishop of Pondicherry, and on 17 March 1887 he received the pallium.

 On 21 February 1886 Laouënan with the permission of Pope Leo XIII, declared Our Lady of Lourdes, Villianur as a Marian Shrine and canonically crowned the statue there in the pope's name.

 In 1888, he participated in the Canonical Coronation of Our Lady of Folgoët.
 He is depicted along with other participants in the stained glass window at the Basilica of Our Lady of Folgoët.
 His coat of arms is depicted too.

 Death

-In 1891, his health gave way and during the month of march, he got several strokes of cerebral congestion.
-He went to France hoping for a cure, but he got worse and died at the Sanatorium of Montbeton on 29 September 1892.
+In 1891 his health gave way, and in March he had several attacks described as cerebral congestion.
+He went to France hoping for a cure, but worsened, and died at the Sanatorium of Montbeton on 29 September 1892.